HOW TO PERFECTLY CAPTURE YOUR ENGAGEMENT RING ON TABLE MOUNTAIN

 EXPRESS YOURSELF

 You can also use editing tools to add graphics or words to the shot of your engagement ring.
 This is a way to personalise it further and make it your own.
-Add your couple hashtag name (a combination of your names that you can then use for your wedding images and Instagram posts), or details about your engagement ring.
-For example, #tanzanitedreams, or #emeraldcut.
+Add your couple hashtag name (a combination of your names that you can then use or your wedding images and Instagram posts), or details about your engagement ring. for example, #tanzanitedreams, or #emeraldcut.

 SCHEDULE A PRE-PROPOSAL DIAMOND RING CONSULTATION